 Most states require workers' comp for foster care centers that have employees.
 It also protects sole proprietors from work injury costs that health insurance might deny.

-Commercial auto insurance can pay for third-party property damage and medical bills in an accident, along with damage caused by theft, weather, and vandalism.
+Commercial auto insurance can pay for property damage and medical bills in an accident.
+Each state has its own requirements for car insurance.